-All students must meet both our academic standards and our technical standards in order to matriculate, progress through, and graduate from the College of Acupuncture and Oriental Medicine.
+All students must meet both our academic standards and our technical standards in order to be admitted, progress through, and graduate from the Acupuncture and Chinese Medicine program.

-A student must possess the following abilities, with or without reasonable accommodation, for completion of the Master of Acupuncture or Master of Oriental Medicine degree program.
+A student must possess the following abilities, with or without reasonable accommodation, for completion of the Master of Acupuncture, Master of Chinese Medicine, and Doctor of Chinese Medicine degree programs.
 Accommodation may be deemed unreasonable if it would compromise essential elements of the curriculum or would require a fundamental alteration to the nature of the program, service or activity: